adamghill/dj-angles/README.md

 💡

-Since `<c-component />` was a high-powered wrapper around `{% include %}`, what if other Django templatetags could also be wrapped?
+Since `<c-component />` is a high-powered wrapper around `{% include %}`, what if other Django templatetags could also be wrapped?
 This library is an experiment to see what that experience is like and how well it works.

+## 🤔 How does this work?

+Basically, Django template loaders are super powerful.
+The raw template content is passed through `dj_angles.template_loader.Loader` first, some transformations happen (via good ole' regex), and then the normal template loaders process the output like normal.

 ## 💥 Template example